-Andy Liu’s practice focuses on the representation of corporate and individual clients in all phases of criminal and civil matters including internal investigations, compliance counseling, federal grand jury investigations, False Claims Act litigation (including retaliation allegations) and other complex civil litigation and criminal proceedings.
+Andy Liu’s practice focuses on the representation of corporate and individual clients in all phases of criminal and civil matters including internal investigations, compliance and ethics reviews, federal grand jury investigations, False Claims Act litigation (including retaliation allegations), suspension and debarment, and other complex civil litigation and criminal proceedings.
 He has represented individuals and corporations in matters involving government procurement fraud, health care fraud, price fixing, kickbacks, bribery, public corruption, conflict of interest laws, and other areas.
 He has written and presented extensively on the False Claims Act and other issues.

 Prior to co-founding Nichols Liu, Andy was General Counsel of the Social Security Administration, a Partner at Crowell & Moring LLP, and a Trial Attorney with the United States Department of Justice.
 He was twice awarded the Department of Justice’s Special Achievement Award.
 Andy is active in Bar activities, having served as a board member of the Asian Pacific American Bar Association of the Greater Washington, D.C.
 Area and as vice-chair of the Committee for Civil Rights and Equal Opportunity for the ABA’s Section of Individual Rights and Responsibilities.
 He currently serves on the Board of Trustees of the Lawyers’ Committee for Civil Rights Under Law and on the Board of Asian Americans Advancing Justice | AAJC, and has also served as a member and chair of the Board of the Asian Pacific American Legal Resource Center.

 Andy received a B.S.M.E. from Lehigh University in 1988 and an M.S.M.E. degree from the University of Texas at Austin in 1992.
 In 1995, he received his J.D. from Georgetown University Law Center where he served on the Georgetown Journal of Legal Ethics.